Vermont STEM Fair

 Our state fair is an exciting opportunity for aspiring scientists (grades 5-12) to showcase the results of their independent research.
 Each year 200+ student projects addressing all areas of science, technology, engineering and math are judged by at least three judges.
 Our judges include scientists, secondary education faculty, dentists, physicians, nurses, military personnel and retirees, and other science related professionals from across Vermont.
 Students compete for prizes donated by local organizations and scholarships to Vermont colleges.
 The fair is also affiliated with the International Science and Engineering Fair, and elegible students contend for a chance to compete at this international competition.

-The Vermont STEM Fair is open to the public- we'd love to have you join us to see the amazing research conducted by middle and high school students from throughout the state!
-Projects will be displayed 9am-12pm in the Math-Science Complex and there will be an award ceremony at 3pm.
+The Vermont STEM Fair is open to the public- we'd love to have you join us next year to see the amazing research conducted by middle and high school students from throughout the state!

 If you're a middle or high school educator and want some ideas on how to incorporate STEM fair projects into your curriculum, we'd be happy to help out!

 If you're an aspiring scientist in Vermont, we hope to see you at this year's fair!